lrknox/dashboard/about/licenses/index.md

 -   [LGPL-2.1 License]({{'about/licenses/lgpl-2.1.txt' | relative_url}})
 -   [MIT License]({{'about/licenses/mit.txt' | relative_url}})

-If your repository was approved for release under a different open source license, the text of that license will be provided by the Innovation and Partnerships Office.

-If your project has more than one license, then you must include _all_ of the relevant licenses in your repository.
+If your project has more than one license, then you should include _all_ of the relevant licenses in your repository.
 We recommend that you name them with descriptive suffixes.
 For example, if your project is dual licensed under Apache-2.0 and MIT, you should have top-level